What Is SaaS Sales and How To Manage It on The Jedi Master Level

 Why is this process so complex?
 Software-as-a-Service products provide the customer with a complex value to solve the core pain.
 And that is where the trick lies in.

 There is the only way to convert a lead into a ready-to-buy customer.
-First of all, you should build the customer journey.
+First of all, you should build the customer journey, or at least a visual timeline in Google Slides of your customer’s journey before they sign up for your product.
 A potential client should understand that he or she has such pain.
 Then, a lead should understand the benefits of your solution.

 And only after that, a SaaS salesperson should get in the game.